The Land Before Time XI: Invasion of the Tinysauruses: Plot

 When sneaking off to see the Tinysauruses the following night, Littlefoot and his friends are discovered by Topps, who is on guard duty and sends them home.
 Afterwards, he meets up with Tria and they spot two Tinysauruses, Lizzie and Skitter, who have been waiting for food.
 A chase ensues that ends when Topps and Tria, who is trying to stop him, find the Tinysaurus colony.
 Topps gathers the other adults to let them know that he has found the Tinysauruses.
 As the adults prepare to block the caverns, Littlefoot stops them and fully admits what actually happened with the treesweets, involving how he knocked them off.
 The adults forgive him and decide to leave the Tinysauruses alone.
-But the Tinysauruses cave then collapses.
+However, the Tinysauruses cave then collapses.

 The Tinysauruses escape into the Mysterious Beyond and encounter two Utahraptors who chase them back into the Great Valley.
 Upon hearing that Littlefoot blamed everything on the Tinysauruses, Littlefoot's friends become upset with him.
 Angry at his friends' rejection, Littlefoot decides to set things right on his own.
 Cera apologizes to Tria about Topps being hard on her when she tried to stop him from hunting the tinysauruses down.
-Petrie, Ducky, and Spike become remorseful for how they treated Littlefoot.
+Petrie, Ducky, and Spike become remorseful of their treatment of Littlefoot.
 With Cera's help, they all try to find Littlefoot, but they mistake the Utahraptors for Littlefoot, and the two carnivores chase them through the Great Valley.
 Just as Ducky is about to be eaten, Littlefoot saves her.
 Topps and Tria also appear.
 The Tinysauruses then come to the children's aid and fight the Utahraptors.
 The adults of the valley reach the group and drive the Utahraptors back into the Mysterious Beyond through the same hole, which they cover up with a boulder to prevent them from coming back.
 Littlefoot and his friends reconcile afterwards.

 With everything sorted out and friendships repaired, the Tinysauruses become residents of the valley.
 When Nibbling Day comes, Littlefoot reaches the treesweets by himself.
 All of the dinosaurs share the treesweets, learning how even small things can make a big difference.